whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Whether a lower class person is trying to survive, a middle-class person is trying to keep their comforts, or an entrepreneur is trying to get rich, all of them work for money and so all of them ultimately serve the people with money: the rich and the government which is the source of most money in the first place.

-Market economies give wage slaves the flexibility to choose their job, and politicians commonly pretend that this flexibility is the same as freedom, allowing them to pretend that the wage slaves live in a free country, and they should be proud and grateful.
+Market economies give wage slaves the flexibility to choose their job, and politicians commonly pretend that this flexibility is the same as freedom.
+Politicians pretend that the wage slaves live in a free country, and they should be proud and grateful.

 Soviet leaders claimed to guarantee citizens' "freedom, democracy, and basic human rights,"[xxx-stasi east german secret police|the sword of repression] while Canadian leadership likewise pretends to care about "defending human rights and democracy."[xxx-statement canada prime minister rights] Socialism and capitalism are just different forms of market economy that allow politicians to pretend that the workers are free.